dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/printing/overview.md

 ## Working with the Component

-Use the <xref:System.Windows.Forms.CommonDialog.ShowDialog%2A> method to display the dialog box at run time.
+Use the <xref:System.Windows.Forms.CommonDialog.ShowDialog%2A> method to display the dialog at run time.
 This component has properties that relate to either a single print job (<xref:System.Drawing.Printing.PrintDocument> class) or the settings of an individual printer (<xref:System.Drawing.Printing.PrinterSettings> class).
 One of the two, in turn, may be shared by multiple printers.

- The show dialog method helps you to add print dialog to the form.
+ The show dialog box method helps you to add print dialog box to the form.
 The <xref:System.Windows.Forms.PrintDialog> component appears in the tray at the bottom of the Windows Forms Designer in Visual Studio.

 ## How to: Capture User Input from a PrintDialog at Run Time